liamli99/React/Tutorial.md

 );

 return (
     {/* 'itemList' is an array!
-We can put an array inside curly braces! */}
+We can put an array inside curly braces to render elements in order! */}
     <ul>{itemList}</ul>
 );
 ```